 Intermediate Calculus follows on from Introductory Calculus EDMC2201, and focuses on integral calculus.
-The instructional strategies that are employed engage students in thinking about the principles and concepts that underpin the content areas for the development of relational and conceptual understandings.
+The instructional strategies that are employed engage students in thinking about the Return to Table of Content principles and concepts that underpin the content areas for the development of relational and conceptual understandings.
 Participants should thus, be able to present Calculus to their own students in meaningful ways.